Canonical Bayesian Linear System Identification: Prior specification

 \subsection{Priors over state dynamics}

 The matrix \(A\) in \eqref{eq:general_lti_state_space_model_noise} or \eqref{eq:controller_form} dictates the system's internal dynamics (e.g., stability, timescales, oscillation, and dissipation).
 Specifying a prior over \(A\) or its properties thus warrants careful consideration.
 As discussed above, we will define priors directly on the eigenvalues \(\Lambda = \{\lambda_1, \dots, \lambda_{d_x}\}\) of \(A\).
-The connection between $\Lambda$ and the parameters $(a_0, \ldots, a_{d_x-1})$ of the canonical form is established through the characteristic polynomial of \(A\).
+The connection between $\Lambda$ and the parameters $(a_0, \ldots, a_{d_x-1})$ of the canonical form is established through the characteristic polynomial of \(A\), which is sufficient to instantiate its canonical form via \Cref{def:controller_form}.
 Vieta's formulas provide the explicit algebraic relationship between the roots (eigenvalues) and the polynomial coefficients \cite{barbeau2003polynomials}.
-For simplicity, in this section we will denote the state dimension by $d_x = n$.

-\begin{proposition}[Vieta's formulas] Let \(p(\lambda) = \lambda^n + a_{n-1}\lambda^{n-1} + \dots + a_1 \lambda + a_0\) be a monic polynomial of degree \(n\) with coefficients \(a_k \in \C\).
-Suppose \(p(\lambda)\) has \(n\) roots \(\lambda_1, \dots, \lambda_n \in \C\) (counted with multiplicity).
-Then, for each integer \(k\) with \(1 \leq k \leq n\), the elementary symmetric polynomials in the roots relate to the coefficients as:
+\begin{proposition}[Vieta's formulas] Let \(p(\lambda) = \lambda^{d_x} + a_{{d_x}-1}\lambda^{{d_x}-1} + \dots + a_1 \lambda + a_0\) be a monic polynomial of degree \({d_x}\) with coefficients \(a_k \in \C\).
+Suppose \(p(\lambda)\) has \({d_x}\) roots \(\lambda_1, \dots, \lambda_{d_x} \in \C\) (counted with multiplicity).
+Then, for each integer \(k\) with \(1 \leq k \leq {d_x}\), the elementary symmetric polynomials in the roots relate to the coefficients as: